Arkansas Men’s Basketball hosts pitch competition

 FAYETTEVILLE, Ark.
-(KFTA) — University of Arkansas coaches are helping entrepreneurs generate some start-up cash.
+(KNWA) — University of Arkansas coaches are helping entrepreneurs generate some start-up cash.

 Startup Junkie teamed up with the men’s basketball team for a competition called Idea Fame.